plzin/plzin.github.io/posts/mba-theorem.md

 Let $\Z_2^w=\Z_2\times\dots\times\Z_2$ be the ring of $\Z_2$-sequences of length $w$, i.e. vectors/lists of $w$ bits.
-Note that although $\Z_{2^w}$ and $\Z_2^w$ have the same number of elements, they are not isomorphic (for $w>1$), since their additive (and multiplicative) groups are not isomorphic.
+Note that although $\Z_{2^w}$ and $\Z_2^w$ have the same number of elements, they are not isomorphic (for $w>1$), since their additive groups (and multiplicative monoids) are not isomorphic.
 Addition in $\Z_{2^w}$ is just integer addition mod $2^w$, whereas in $\Z_2^w$ addition is the XOR operation.
 (Multiplication in $\Z_2^w$ is the logical AND).